 Escarpment Trail to Burnt Knob is a 10.8 mile moderately trafficked out and back trail located near Maplecrest, New York that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from February until October.
+The trail offers a number of activity options and is best used from February until October.

 I had a really nice time with this trail.
 There was lots to see and minimal people on the day I was there.
 I almost made it all the way to Burnt Knob but stopped a little short since rain was in the forecast.
 Still got to take in some nice views at WHP.
 Altogether I made about a 9 mile hike out of it.
 This will be the one to beat for the rest of the season.
 Just mind the large rocks on the way back down.
 They can be a little slippery.